 There are many professional people available who can assist.
 Seek their help.
 Correct advice may influence your decision to proceed, or affect the nature of your project.
 Involve Council staff in your discussions.
-One visit is often not enough.
 Friends are great, but their advice is not always the best where development or building issues are concerned.

 Step 4 CONSULTING YOUR NEIGHBOURS

-For discretionary approvals Council is required to write to all neighbours informing them of your plans.
+For discretionary approvals Council is required to write to all neighbours informing them of your development.